Rishikesh-Guptha/devs-corner/README.md

 This is a Personalized Learning based web application , specifically designed for students who wants to pursue a successful career in the tech field.

 This project is built using **Reactjs** for the Frontend and **Firebase** as BAAS.

+This projects main motive is to provide students or future developers a well defined guided path ,not just for survival but also for thriving.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).